-Y3 families may enter the school premises through the main Chesswood Road entrance or through our Ladydell Road entrance.
-During the busiest times, i.e. when clubs are not operating, the car park gate in Chesswood Road will also be open to reduce queuing times.
+Y3 families may enter the school premises through the main Chesswood Rd entrance or through our Ladydell road entrance.

 All Y3 children are encouraged to walk into school and onto the Y3 playground with their responsible person throughout the first week.
-A responsible person is likely to be their mum or dad, particularly in the early weeks of joining Chesswood, however, it may be an extended family member, a sibling or a child carer, this is a parent decision.
+A responsible person is likely to be their mum or dad, particularly in the early weeks of joining Chesswood.
+However, it may be an extended family member, a sibling or a child carer, this is a parent decision.
 Where a child under 18 is given the responsibility of arriving then parents must be confident they are sufficiently mature to keep the younger child safe - see risk matrix above.

 All teachers will be out and about on the playground to meet and greet new children.
-A whistle will blow (three blasts) between 8.40 and 8:45 a.m. and children will then be led in by the teacher.
+A whistle will blow at 8:45 a.m.
+Children will then walk to their new classroom door, queue up silently, and the teacher will then let them in.
 All responsible persons leave the playground on or before the whistle is blown.
 We recognise this may be difficult for some in the first few days but it benefits the child for a parents to show trust that they will be safe and happy at school by leaving promptly and confidently.